usnistgov/tattoo/Tatt-E/README.md

-# Tattoo Recognition Technology - Evaluation (Tatt-E)
+# Tatt-E - Tattoo Recognition Technology - Evaluation

 Tatt-E is a large-scale sequestered evaluation of tattoo recognition algorithms to support operationally relevant use cases, including tattoo identification, region of interest,